Old Town is San Diego’s vibrant, historic center.

 Back in 1769, Father Junipero Serra established the first of a series of what would eventually be 21 missions across the state, creating the first permanent Spanish settlement in California.

-2. The native people in Old Town at that time were the Kumeyaay.
+The native people in Old Town at that time were the Kumeyaay.
 Archaeological excavations in the area show human remains dating back 10,000 years.

 That means 600 generations of Kumeyaay have inhabited what we now know as Old Town and San Diego County.

-5. Old Town was the center of all things San Diego until the 1860s, when New Town, or what is now downtown San Diego, came onto the scene.
+Old Town was the center of all things San Diego until the 1860s, when New Town, or what is now downtown San Diego, came onto the scene.
+The lack of access to water became more important as the decades wore on, and the population in the neighborhood declined.

 Note: Expect some challenges with parking around festival times and dinnertime on weekends.
 If you exercise enough patience, you should be able to find free street parking, or you could make use of one of the paid lots if things get dire.

-Things to Do in Old Town, San Diego
+Things to Do in Old Town

-Tour Old Town’s museums and historical sites.
+Visit more of Old Town’s museums and historical sites.

 Presidio Park was once home to Junipero Serra’s first mission.
 The mission has since been relocated, but the park is still home to the Junipero Serra Museum, where you can learn more about San Diego’s colonial history.